 We have many professional members who can be sources, or be a part of events, stories, or media opportunities.
-For media inquiries please contact Nick Greece at firstname.lastname@example.org.
+For media inquiries please contact the USHPA Office at firstname.lastname@example.org.

 New York Times, A Record Ride on the Texas Wind - "To set a hang gliding distance record, Jonny Durand and Dustin Martin set out last July from Zapata, Tex. and headed north as far as the warm winds would take them."

 ABC News, Parahawking Adventure in Nepal - ABC's Ginger Zee gets the thrill of a lifetime when she feeds vultures while paragliding.

 Outside Magazine, Paragliding British Columbia - "Last spring, high-fliers Will Gadd and Gavin McClurg pulled off one of the most ambitious trips ever attempted: 385 miles down the jagged, frozen, potentially deadly spine of the Canadian Rockies."
 [Note: Will and Gavin were finalists for National Geographic's 2015 Adventurer of the Year.]

 ABC News/Nightline, Ultimate Descent: Paragliding Off Everest - Sanobabu Sunuwar and Lakpa Tshiri Sherpa win National Geographic's 2012 Adventurers of the Year award for their journey from the top of Mt.
 Everest to sea level at the Indian Ocean.